-3- Exchanging the new SOR related information between the HPLMN (UDM/SOR-AF) and the UE needs to be secured.

-4- The new SOR related information are to be exchanged between the HPLMN UDM and the UE.
+3- The new SOR related information is to be exchanged between the HPLMN UDM and the UE.
 The information is transparent for the VPLMN.

+4- The new SOR related information exchanged between the HPLMN and the UE needs to be secured.